The Yaesu FT-847 Earth Station: A masterpiece of high-tech design and packaging know-how!

 Over all, I don't plan on selling this rig anytime soon, and would purchase another one if I could!
 It's a great rig for what it does - if you have the chance, go ahead and get one.
 You won't be disappointed.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Yaesu FT-847.
+We collect prices paid by real hams over the years to help you estimate the value of a used Yaesu FT-847.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Yaesu FT-847 might be around:
+Based on historic data, today's second-hand price of the Yaesu FT-847 is around: